Dongcunhui/WL-SVC/README.md

 <img src="https://user-images.githubusercontent.com/48936648/150902487-f2288ab0-0a8d-4cb9-90b9-8b918dd59854.png" width="500px">

 ## How To Train
-1. The residual coding module and inverse wavelet transform module are trainable, and the code in .
-The input
-1. Use [Interframe EZBC-JP2K](https://ecse.rpi.edu/interframevideocoding/) to get metion vector and mask.
+1. The residual coding module and inverse wavelet transform module are trainable, and the code is in train folder.
+The input are original frames, motion vector and mask.
+You can obtain the motion vector and mask by modifying [Interframe EZBC-JP2K](https://ecse.rpi.edu/interframevideocoding/) yourself or refer to my modifications in the Interframe EZBC folder.
 2. input original frame, MV and mask into python.
 3. the MV bits is grenerate by [Interframe EZBC-JP2K](https://ecse.rpi.edu/interframevideocoding/) and the residual bits is generate by python.
 4. Have fun!
-## How To Test